India's battle against unneeded medical care finds World Bank support

 Awareness of how get a medical claim remains low in India and out-of-pocket expenses remain high.
 While more than 630 million people are forecast to have some form of health insurance by next year, more than half the country will remain uninsured.

-Prime Minister Narendra Modi’s government is also working on what may be the world’s largest health insurance program, partially inspired by the “Obamacare” law in the United States.
+Prime Minister Narendra Modi’s government is also working on what may be the world’s largest health insurance programme, partially inspired by the “Obamacare” law in the United States.

 Some doctors in India have already joined the movement.
 Last month, the All India Institute of Medical Sciences convened a “Society for Less Investigative Medicine”, which puts the onus on both doctors and patients to tackle the problem.